2026

 Head of Growth

-Sometimes, the fastest way to plan any room is to draw it yourself.
+TL;DR: Sometimes, the fastest way to plan any room is to draw it yourself.
 With Maket's draw from scratch feature, you can sketch walls, place furniture, and render a photorealistic 3D visualization of any space in minutes.
-Whether you're testing if a sofa fits your living room, planning a kitchen island layout, or exploring what to do with a spare bedroom, this tutorial walks you through the full process step by step.
+You can also let AI auto-complete your layout: define the rooms you know (like the living room, kitchen, and dining room) and Maket fills in the rest.
+Whether you're testing if a sofa fits your living room, planning a kitchen island layout, or turning a rough idea into a full floor plan, this tutorial walks you through the process step by step.

 Not every project needs a full layout